ariefkurniawan95/ariefkurniawan95/README.md

 - 👋 Hello, I’m @ariefkurniawan95
 - 👀 I’m interested in Finance and Technology
 - 🌱 I’m currently learning data science and machine learning in Purwadhika.
-- 💞️ I’m looking to collaborate on retail data analysis / web-based point of sales application.
+- 💞️ I’m looking to collaborate on retail data analysis or web-based point of sales application.
 - 📫 contact me at business.arief@gmail.com or at Instagram @ariefchen95

 <!---